Casablanca (film): Direction

 Wallis's first choice for director was William Wyler, but he was unavailable, so Wallis turned to his close friend Michael Curtiz.
-Roger Ebert has commented that in Casablanca "very few shots ... are memorable as shots", as Curtiz wanted images to express the story rather than to stand alone.
+Roger Ebert has commented that in Casablanca "very few shots ...are memorable as shots", as Curtiz wanted images to express the story rather than to stand alone.
 He contributed relatively little to development of the plot.
-Casey Robinson said Curtiz "knew nothing whatever about story ... he saw it in pictures, and you supplied the stories".
+Casey Robinson said Curtiz "knew nothing whatever about story ...he saw it in pictures, and you supplied the stories".

 Critic Andrew Sarris called the film "the most decisive exception to the auteur theory", of which Sarris was the most prominent proponent in the United States.
-Aljean Harmetz has responded, "nearly every Warner Bros. picture was an exception to the auteur theory".
+Aljean Harmetz has responded, "...nearly every Warner Bros. picture was an exception to the auteur theory".
 Other critics give more credit to Curtiz.
 Sidney Rosenzweig, in his study of the director's work, sees the film as a typical example of Curtiz's highlighting of moral dilemmas.

-The second unit montages, such as the opening sequence of the refugee trail and the invasion of France, were directed by Don Siegel.
+Some of the second unit montages, such as the opening sequence of the refugee trail and the invasion of France, were directed by Don Siegel.

 Cinematography

 The cinematographer was Arthur Edeson, a veteran who had previously shot The Maltese Falcon and Frankenstein.
 Particular attention was paid to photographing Bergman.
 She was shot mainly from her preferred left side, often with a softening gauze filter and with catch lights to make her eyes sparkle; the whole effect was designed to make her face seem "ineffably sad and tender and nostalgic".
-Bars of shadow across the characters and in the background variously imply imprisonment, the crucifix, the symbol of the Free French Forces and emotional turmoil.
+Bars of shadow across the characters and in the background variously imply imprisonment, the Cross of Lorraine—the symbol of the Free French Forces—and emotional turmoil.
 Dark film noir and expressionist lighting was used in several scenes, particularly towards the end of the picture.
 Rosenzweig argues these shadow and lighting effects are classic elements of the Curtiz style, along with the fluid camera work and the use of the environment as a framing device.